 - The Lookout Bar (with panoramic view; also offers a late-night disco)

-- The Casino (provides a roulette, Blackjack and poker; also a range of gaming machines)
+- The Casino (roulette, Blackjack, poker; a range of slot machines)

 - Palmy’s kids’ club is entertaining and imaginative, offering the best childcare and daily activities.

-- Other onboard amenities include gift shops, video arcade, internet café, swimming pool, sports deck, medical centre.
+- Other onboard amenities include gift shops, video arcade, internet café, swimming pool, sports deck, Infirmary/medical center.